Code of Student Conduct

 Steps for Resolution

 Depending on the type of allegation(s), some procedures may be more appropriate than others.
-The Associate Dean of Students or designee generally decides on the appropriate procedure for the type of matter.
+The Director of Community Standards or designee generally decides on the appropriate procedure for the type of matter.

 Conflict or Restorative Resolution